7.5 Mental health

 - developing knowledge-building, knowledge compilation, dissemination of knowledge and guidance to relevant stakeholders

 The Public Health Agency develops and disseminates knowledge about suicide and suicide prevention, based on the needs of different target groups.
-This may include summarizing research and presenting it in a way that is adapted to different target groups, such as in factsheets, and spreading it through different channels e.g. on the web, in social media, at conferences and seminars.
-Our work with knowledge support focuses on population-based suicide prevention, i.e. measures mainly carried out outside the health care sector.
+This may include summarising research and presenting it in a way that is adapted to different target groups, such as in factsheets, and spreading it through different channels e.g. on the web, in social media, at conferences and seminars.
+Knowledge support focuses on population-based suicide prevention, i.e. measures mainly carried out outside the health care sector.
 More information is provided at suicidprevention.se.

-The Public Health Agency is also responsibe for monitoring and following up suicide prevention work.
-The latest report is from 2019 (Psykisk hälsa och suicidprevention Lägesrapporten 2019).
+The Public Health Agency is also responsible for monitoring and following up suicide prevention work.
+The latest report is from 2020 (Psykisk hälsa och suicidprevention Lägesrapporten 2020).
 Like in the area of mental health, suicide prevention is a collaborative effort and the agency cooperates with a number of other government agencies, CSOs and researchers within the field to reduce the number of suicides in Sweden.

 Improving of young people’s health conditions is a priority area within Swedish youth policy, and many initiatives have been taken, in order improve the mental health of young people.
 Even though not all initiatives targets young people specifically, young people are a priority group.